A rare treble for the King

 1958 - We beat Rotherham United 4-0 thanks to goals from Fred Morris, Jimmy Harrower and a Louis Bimpson brace.

 1983 - Graeme Souness had a late penalty saved by keeper Mark Wallington as we were held to a 2-2 top-flight draw by Leicester City at Anfield.
-Sammy Lee and Ian Rush had previously struck for the reds, with Alan Smith bagging one of his nine strikes against the reds and Ian Banks also on target.
+Sammy Lee and Ian Rush had previously struck for the reds, with Alan Smith bagging the first of his nine strikes against the reds and Ian Banks also on target.

 Honours even against the Gunners